The evolution of Social Media

 Currently, in the UK alone, a large percentage of youth suffer from anxiety and depression with most of them seeing no point in living.
 According to research, the pressure from social media has added to the feelings of insecurity and inadequacy in the general population.

 In a survey done in 2009, less than 10 % of people aged between 16-25 years old agreed that life is worth living.
-This figure shows that almost 90% of the youth in the UK are suffering from some levels of depression.
+This figure shows that almost 90% of the youth in the UK are suffering from some level of depression.
 Reports from 2018 say that this number has progressed slightly now to 18% of the youth seeing life as worthwhile.

 Among the rest, almost 25% lack a sense of purpose in their life as per the survey.
 The YouGov survey conducted by Prince’s Trust had a total of 2,612 participants.